ropensci/fireexposuR/README.md

 > If Prometheus has *ever* been installed on your device you must take
 > some additional steps before loading this package (and most other R
 > packages that manipulate spatial data).
 Please refer to the vignette
-> “Prometheus users” before continuing. **This step is necessary even if
+> `vignette("prometheus")` before continuing. **This step is necessary
-> you have since uninstalled the program from your computer.**
+> even if you have since uninstalled the program from your computer.**

 ## Package overview

-- provide an accessible platform for conducting wildfire exposure assessments
+- provides an accessible platform for conducting wildfire exposure assessments
-- automate methods previously documented in a series of scientific publications
+- automates methods previously documented in a series of scientific publications
-- provide options for customization and validation to meet the needs of users applying the package across diverse use cases and geographic areas
+- provides options for customization and validation to meet the needs of users applying the package across diverse use cases and geographic areas

 ### Who the package is for

-gfad
+This package is for anyone who is interested in conducting wildfire exposure assessments.
+This can include, but is not limited to, researchers, government agencies, forest industry, consultants, communities, and interested individuals.

+User’s without pre-existing knowledge of wildland fuels, spatial data, and R may need to dedicate more time and effort to learning how to apply the tools in this package by exploring the included documentation and linked resources.

 ### What the package does